david-plugge/typed-formdata/README.md

 ### Fields

-You can use the `fields` helper to create your input names:
+Use the `fields` helper to create your input names:

 ```ts
 <script lang="ts">